Storage Equipment Training

 Rack Safety Awareness:

-The course provides guidance on the best inspection routine to implement and how to conduct a risk assessment.
+The course provides guidance on the best racking inspection routine to implement and how to conduct a risk assessment.
 It will show the steps you need to record an inspection and report on damage levels and action points.

 Racking Inspection: